 Who our service is for

-b) Children and young people (6 months to 16 years) with hemiplegia (movement difficulties on one side of the body) where their hand movement impacts what they need or would like to do in their daily life activities.
+We offer programmes for:children and young people (6 months to 16 years) with, or at risk of hemiplegia (movement difficulties on one side of the body) where their hand or arm movement impacts what they need or would like to do in their daily life activities.
 This might be due to cerebral palsy, or an acquired brain injury (such as stroke).

 - You can come to our service for a consultation and advice session only, or for consideration for an intensive programme of rehabilitation.

 - Our programmes are typically six weeks long.

 - The programmes are intense.
 You and your child need to feel motivated and be able to take part in a programme that can disrupt family routines.
 At your first appointment, we will discuss the demands of the programme for you, as parents delivering the therapy, and for your child.
 For a programme concentrating on arm and hand function, children will need to sit at a table for the play-based activities.